philipperemy/deep-speaker/README.md

 Deep Speaker: an End-to-End Neural Speaker Embedding System https://arxiv.org/pdf/1705.02304.pdf

+## Call for contributors

+This code is not functional yet!
+I'm making a call for contributors to help make a great implementation!
+The basics stuffs are already there.
+Thanks!

 Work accomplished so far:
 - [x] Triplet loss
 - [x] Triplet loss test